UtrechtUniversity/.github/profile/README.md

 	<br>
 	<ul>
 	<p>
 		Add you project to the <a href="https://github.com/UtrechtUniversity/awesome-utrecht-university">Awesome Utrecht University</a> list.
-Every week, 3 random projects are selected and featured.
+Every week, 3 projects are randomly selected and featured.
 	</p>
 	</ul>
 </details>